Opel: Logo

 Adam Opel began his manufacturing venture in Rüsselsheim, Germany, in 1862, initially producing sewing machines.
 To represent the brand, the earliest known logo featured a bronze "A" for Adam and a red "O" for Opel—his initials forming the foundation of the company's visual identity.

 In 1866, Opel expanded and started to produce bicycles.
-Around 1890, the logo was completely redesigned.
+Around 1890, the logo was redesigned.
 The new logo also contained the words "Victoria Blitz" (referring to Lady Victory; they were certain of the triumph of their bicycles).
 The word "Blitz" (English: lightning) first appeared back then, but without a depiction.